goethite/gostint/_docs/0010_Overview.md

 ### Injecting Secrets from Vault
 The `-secret-refs=["variable_name@secret/data/mysecrets.myvalue1", ...]` allows for variables
 to be set from paths in the Vault.
-These are inject at the point the job's docker container is instantiated and placed in the container either as `/secrets.yaml` or `/secrets.json`  (depending on `-secret-filetype`).
+These are injected at the moment the job's docker container is instantiated and placed in the container either as `/secrets.yaml` or `/secrets.json`  (depending on `-secret-filetype` - default is `yaml`).

 ### A Helm Chart for Kubernetes
 A [proof-of-concept] [Helm Chart](https://github.com/goethite/gostint-helm)